scottjg/rails/guides/source/migrations.md

 exist.
 Active Record knows how to reverse this migration as well: if we roll this migration back, it will remove the table.

-On databases that support transactions with statements that change the schema (such as PostgreSQL or SQLite3), migrations are wrapped in a transaction.
-If the database does not support this (for example MySQL) then when a migration fails the parts of it that succeeded will not be rolled back.
+On databases that support transactions with statements that change the schema , migrations are wrapped in a transaction.
+If the database does not support this then when a migration fails the parts of it that succeeded will not be rolled back.
 You will have to rollback the changes that were made by hand.

 If you wish for a migration to do something that Active Record doesn't know how to reverse, you can use `up` and `down` instead of `change`: